informalsystems/atomkraft/docs/src/05adr-test-execution.md

 - `Setup`-mediated: blockchain binary
 - `Model`-mediated: model checker (Apalache)

 By itself, `Execute` runs `Pytest`, by supplying it the name of the generated test file.
+In the current version, the output of Pytest is passed unmodified to the user.